o3de/o3de.org/content/docs/userguide/ui/editor/components-layout.md

 ---
-description: ' Use layout components in &ALY;''s &ui-canvas-editor; to organize child elements into columns, rows, or a grid. '
+description: ' Use layout components in Lumberyard''s UI Editor to organize child elements into columns, rows, or a grid. '
 title: Layout Components
 ---